Household products company Spectrum Brands (NYSE:SPB) will be reporting earnings tomorrow before the bell. Here's what to look for.

 Last quarter Spectrum Brands reported revenues of $735.5 million, down 10.1% year on year, missing analyst expectations by 6.6%.
 It was a mixed quarter for the company, with a miss of analysts' revenue estimates.
 On the other hand, Spectrum Brands blew past analysts' EPS expectations this quarter.
 We were also glad its gross margin outperformed Wall Street's estimates.

 Is Spectrum Brands buy or sell heading into the earnings?
-Read our full analysis here.
+Read our full analysis here, it's free.

 This quarter analysts are expecting Spectrum Brands's revenue to decline 1.3% year on year to $739.7 million, a further deceleration on the 1.1% year-over-year decrease in revenue the company had recorded in the same quarter last year.
 Adjusted earnings are expected to come in at $0.99 per share.